Lisa Rogal

 That me is beating the other me into submission.

 That me is tearing child me away from mother me.
-I do this again and again as if I don’t know what a
+I do this again and again as if I don’t know what a child is.
+As if I don’t have

 That me has lost my human feeling.
-Now I have to find it outside of me — be told by other meez how to
+Now I have to find it outside of me — be told by other meez how to be.

-That me is disappeared into a strange invisible prison where other meez wander aimlessly as the world
+That me is disappeared into a strange invisible prison where other meez wander aimlessly as the world continues elsewhere.

 That me gives myself a dollar.
-The me on the train covered in my own fluid stinking and rotting.
-None of
+The me on the train covered in my own fluid — stinking and rotting.
+None of the other meez will

 That me intimidates me until I cave.
 I give myself up.
 I lay on the ground.
 I pull a gun on me.
-I shoot me
+I shoot me in the back three times for

 That me believes all the meez who suffer have done something to deserve it.